siph/skylunch/README.md

 Upon receiving a request, `Skylunch` will search the Redis cache/db for a result before querying the external api.
 External api calls will then be cached in Redis for subsequent requests.

-Geographical searches are performed using the built in functions of Redis OM:
+Geographical searches are performed using the built-in functions of Redis OM:

 ```kotlin
 val restaurants = restaurantRepository.findByLocationNear(